arugyani/AruGyani/README.md

 📚 Academically I've studied Computer Science 1 & 2, Discrete Mathematics 1 & 2, as well as Probability & Statistics for Computer Science.
 I've covered various other subjects such as Agile Development, C++, and Software Life Cycles.

-📘 I've also studied Calculus I & II, Physics I, and Rhetoric where I researched ethical applications of Artificial Intelligence.
+📘 I've also studied Calculus I & II, Linear Algebra, and Computer Architecture.

 💻 I'm most experienced with `C++`, `Java`, `Python`, `React`, `Node`, and `HTML/CSS`.